teradici/deploy/dev/domain-controller/README.md

 Click the **Deploy Azure** button to  begin.

 **NOTE:** Once you click the **Deploy Azure** button you will be taken to the Microsoft Azure account login page.
 It is important to read these steps to the end prior to clicking deploy or re-opening this file afterwards.

+**NOTE:** In general it takes over an hour for the deployment to complete.

 <a target="_blank" href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fteradici%2Fdeploy%2Fmaster%2Fdev%2Fdomain-controller%2Fazuredeploy.json">
     <img src="http://azuredeploy.net/deploybutton.png"/>